LOD-Onderwijsregistratie/LOD2XMI/source/xslt/readME.md

 * rdf2html-v04.xslt

-   This stylesheet picks-out the major modelelements in the input-file en transforms these into a basis HTML-page.
-This is meant as a prototype for the following.
+   This stylesheet picks-out the major modelelements in the input-file en transforms these into a basic HTML-page.
+This is meant as a prototype for the following:

 * rdf2xml-basic-v05.xslt